jorgetovar/zero-downtime-deployment-tofu/README.md

 # zero-downtime-deployment-tofu

 I still remember the days when we had to set flags and display a maintenance page during application deployments.
-Often, we deployed our applications at midnight or during periods of low traffic to minimize the impact on users, which led to a poor developer experience.
-Now, **I expect a seamless user experience at all times**.
+Often, we deployed our applications at midnight or during periods of low traffic to minimize the impact on users, which led to a poor developer experience. **Nowadays, as clients, we expect a seamless user experience at all times**.

 ## Why Zero-Downtime Deployment